 Materials, principles, utilization, expectations, and evaluation of principle manufacturing processes.
 Manufacture of metals and alloys.
 Iron and steel types and classification systems.
 Machinability, cutting fluids, and power requirements.
 Elements of metrology.
 Production and facilities planning.
-Corequisite: Concurrent enrollment in MTH 106 or consent of instructor.
+Prerequisite: MTH 106 or concurrent enrollment, or consent of instructor.